 Stephen is WireWheel’s Director of Product Implementation and he was joined by StockX Director of Compliance Monica Gaffney and Project Manager and Consultant to AFLAC, Doug Rentz to talk about Privacy Technology Implementation: Lessons Learned.
-It was an insightful conversation in which both Mr. Rentz and Ms. Gaffney spoke candidly about their challenges, what they would do differently given the benefit of hindsight, and the value of partnering to implement a thoughtful and measured approach to data privacy.
+It was an insightful conversation in which both Mr. Rentz and Ms. Gaffney spoke candidly about their challenges, what they would do differently given the benefit of hindsight and the value of partnering to implement a thoughtful and measured approach to data privacy.

-The StockX fundamental thought processes has always been can we build it versus buying it….
-As we were evaluating what was going on, I don’t think we truly had a full appreciation for the scope of work that would come with the implementation of these privacy laws – whether it was GDPR see CCPA – and the number of requests and the number of customers who would actually leverage the legislation to [exercise their rights].
+The StockX fundamental thought process has always been can we build it versus buying it….
+As we were evaluating what was going on, I don’t think we truly had a full appreciation for the scope of work that would come with the implementation of these privacy laws – whether it was GDPR or CCPA – and the number of requests and the number of customers who would actually leverage the legislation to [exercise their rights].
 There was just a lot of analysis required.

 Do You Know What’s Coming Your Way?

 “Once we stood up [our own] program thinking ‘OK, we can do this,’ reality hit,” says Monica.
 And we “recognized very quickly that just the quantity of work…was just more than we could manage.”
 Monica detailed that the number of DSAR requests quickly reached thousands of requests per month.
 It was “just more than we could handle.”

 The StockX experience is not unique in this regard.
 Many, if not all organizations that attempted to build their own systems and utilize existing staff in manual processes to manage DSAR requests, were completely overwhelmed: both by the volume of requests and the response time constraints imposed by the CCPA (i.e., 30 days.)